babashka/babashka/README.md

 ### Test

-Test on the JVM:
+Test on the JVM (for development):

     script/test

-Although this tool doesn't offer any benefit when running on the JVM, it is convenient for development.

 Test the native version: